jerdog/talk-bareMetal2Abstraction-slidev/slides.md

 ---

 <!--
 As Gandalf said, We are where we are today because of the journey we've taken, and the lessons we've learned along the way.
-So for those of you who will be working on the systems of the future, I have some thoughts on the challenges we are going to face...
+So for those of you who will be working on the systems of the future, you've arrived at the right time.
+And I have some thoughts on the challenges we are going to face...
 -->

 ---